 Sacramental records are ordinarily maintained by the parish that created them.
 The Diocese of Little Rock Archives maintains a central record of baptisms and marriages that have occurred in the diocese dating back to the late 1800s.
 Unfortunately, many early records were not well maintained and the records are not complete.
-For specific information, submit a Request for Sacramental Record or Archive Search.
+For specific information, please e-mail Tim Nutt.

 Sacramental records are of a mixed nature: private and public.
 They are private in that they were created in circumstances presumed to be private and confidential.
 They are public in that they will stand in civil law as valid and authentic evidence when an appropriate civil record does not exist.
 They are not "public" in the sense that they are not open to immediate examination and inspection by anyone for whatever reason.

-Requests for information on baptismal or marriage sacramental records for the purpose of genealogy can be made through the Chancery Office.
-To facilitate the process, requests should be made in writing.
-E-mail a Request for Sacramental Record or Archive Search.
+Requests for information on baptismal or marriage sacramental records for the purpose of genealogy can be made by e-mailing Tim Nutt.